neilpeterson/talk-terraform-workshop/10-terraform-devops/README.md

 Click the **Run** button to kick off the initial build.

-....unfortunately the build will fail.
+....unfortunately, the build will fail.

 ## Add Azure Credentials

 In order for you to run terratest integration test, you will need to provide credentials to the pipeline.

+**Service Principal**

-First, use the Azure CLI [az ad sp create-for-rback]() command to create an Azure Service Principal.
+First, use the Azure CLI [az ad sp create-for-rback](https://docs.microsoft.com/en-us/cli/azure/ad/sp?WT.mc_id=cloudnativeterraform-github-nepeters#az-ad-sp-create-for-rbac) command to create an Azure Service Principal.
 Take note of each value, these will be added to the pipeline.

-NOTE: This operation created an account with admin access to your Azure subscription.
-Take care to secure the credentials and see [this article] for more information on limiting the scope of this account.

 ```
 $ az ad sp create-for-rbac